rtous/deepquake/README.md

 ### 1.2.2 sfiles metadata

-While the .mseed files include some metadata (station code and times basically) the information of the events (origin, magnitude, P-wave arrival at each station) need to be located in seisan s-files (Nordic format).
+While the .mseed files include some metadata (station code and times basically) the expert-generated metadata (the groundtruth) about the events (origin, magnitude, P-wave arrival at each station) is located in SEISAN's s-files (in Nordic format).
 If you need to do a pre-pre-processing (dealing with new, raw data) you need to consider the following:

 * The sfile filename MUST have the format 01-1259-00M.S201804 (for 01/04/2018 at 12:59).
 * Internally an sfile should have (at least) the kind of structure that you will find in the sfiles in the "datos3" dataset.